S3 object storage

 See known limitations for more information on compatibility and interoperability between the S3 and Swift APIs.

-To access the S3 service you need to create a EC2 credential, this credential consists of an access key and a secret key that is owned by your API user and can impersonate that user using the credential.
+To access the S3 service you need to create a EC2 credential, this credential consists of an access key and a secret key for your API user and can impersonate that user by using the credential.

 Important

-Sharing the EC2 credential will allow that entity to impersonate your API user and gives access to all of the cloud platform and not only the S3 service.
+Sharing the EC2 credential will allow that entity to impersonate your API user and gives access to the cloud platform and not only the S3 service.

-You can list existing EC2 credentials for your API user using openstack credential list --type ec2
+You can list existing EC2 credentials for your API user by using openstack credential list --type ec2.

 When you create a new EC2 credential save the access and secret key that is the credential itself.